EGI-Federation/SVG-advisories/Publishing_an_advisory.md

 - Left click the file to open it, if it's not already opened in a tab.
 - Add the file content, it will be automatically saved.
 - Once the file is ready you need to commit it to the repository to publish it
+- If needed edit the relevant index file to reference the new advisory.
 - Open the `Source control` view in the left panel, you should see a GIT icon with the number of changed files
 - In the `Changes` section, you can review the changes that are to be pushed